amirr0r/notes/Infosec/boot2root-cheatsheet.md

 **SSH port forwards can be run as non-root users as long as we only bind unused non-privileged local ports (above 1024).**

+> In case we don't have a fully interactive shell: `-o "UserKnownHostsFile=/dev/null"` prevents ssh from attempting to save the host key and `-o "StrictHostKeyChecking=no"` will instruct ssh to not prompt us to accept the host.

 - Remote Port forwarding:

     `ssh -N -R $RHOST:$RPORT:127.0.0.1:$LPORT $USER@$RHOST`